stevedekorte/strvct.net/README.md

 ### Tile Stacks

-**Tile Stacks** are scrollable stacks of Tiles which support flexible orientation, and gestures for adding, removing, reordering tiles.
-Optional support for grid or outline layout patterns could be added, but these are not currently supported.
-These views are used to present the subnodes of a domain object.
+A **Tile Stack** is a scrollable stacks of **Tiles** which are used to present the subnodes of a domain object.
+They support flexible orientation, and gestures for adding, removing, and reordering tiles.
+Optional support for grid or outline layouts could be added, but are not currently supported.

 <diagram>
 Tile Stack